The Wally, Walt, and Donn Show: 10 Fun Facts About Apollo 7

 Haney, Schirra, Cunningham, Eisele, Hope, and Eden at MSC (NASA)

-Apollo 7 was the first manned mission of the Apollo program and was highly successful, testing the command/service module in Earth orbit.
-The mission also helped restore the public's faith in their country's manned space program before the most daring mission to date, Apollo 8.
+Apollo 7 was the first manned mission of the Apollo program and was highly successful, verifying the Apollo command/service module's flightworthiness.
+The mission also helped restore the public's faith in their country's manned space program and green-lit the most daring mission to date, Apollo 8.

 An alternate take of Eisele, Schirra, and Cunningham in the White Room (NASA)